wistia/wistia-open-docs/_posts/media.md

 Select *Move & Copy* from the <span class="action_menu">Project Actions</span>
 menu.
 This will open up the *Move & Copy panel*.

+{{ "You must be an admin on the project to view and open the Move & Copy panel." | note }}

 {% post_image hashed_id: '2c91018f45702bfc159e5659f5815398d8ffbcc7', class: 'center' %}

 You can drag & drop the media you wish to move in either direction (left to